shaflikmohd99/Standard-Distance-Analysis/README.md

-# Standard-Distance-Analysis
+# Spatial Pattern Analysis (Standard distance, Standard Deviational Ellipse and Mean Center)

+# GIS Spatial Statistics: Standard Distance Analysis
 One of spatial pattern analysis which is standard distance analysis.
 This tools measures a spatial dispersion (how spread out your data is around its center).

-# GIS Spatial Statistics: Standard Distance Analysis

 This repository automates the calculation of **Standard Distance** for Sustainability Initiatives using the ArcGIS Spatial Statistics toolbox.